BerjisTech/GiftersClub-iOS/IAP.md

 - File: `GiftersClub-iOS/GiftersClub/Sources/Services/StoreKitService.swift` (set `token_100` and token grant)
 - (Optional) Move productId→tokens mapping to a Supabase config table for remote control.

-## Server Validation Flow (Supabase Edge Function)
+## Server Flow (Supabase Edge Function)

-Endpoint name (configurable): `purchase-tokens-iap`.

-The app POSTs JSON:

-- `userId`: string
-- `productId`: string
+Endpoint name: `purchase-tokens`.

+Request body:

-- `tokens`: number (server may re‑map based on productId)
+- `tokens`: number — matches the selected pack’s grant.
-- `transactionId`: string
-- `originalTransactionId`: string
-- Either (iOS 18+): `appTransaction` = base64 of `AppTransaction.jsonRepresentation`
-- Or (iOS < 18): `appReceipt` = base64 of the App Store receipt

-Server responsibilities:

-1. Verify the receipt/transaction with Apple (classic receipt validation or App Store Server API).
-2. Ensure the transaction is for `productId`, not refunded, and not already consumed.
-3. Map `productId` → tokens (e.g., `gift_token` → 70), credit the user, record the transaction, and return 2xx.
+- `txRef`: string — unique reference stored as `flutterwave_transaction_id` in `token_transactions`.

+Authentication comes from the Supabase session bearer token; the function infers the user id from the JWT, loads the profile, increments `token_balance`, and inserts a purchase record.
+StoreKit 2 already verifies the transaction before the function is called, so the current backend workflow only needs to credit tokens.

 Troubleshooting tips:
-- If the app reports purchase success but no tokens: check server logs for the `purchase-tokens-iap` function; verify Apple receipt validation and productId mapping.
+- If the app reports purchase success but no tokens: check logs for the `purchase-tokens` function; confirm the JWT user id matches the profile row and the body includes non-zero tokens.
-- If purchase sheet won’t appear in TestFlight: ensure you’re signed in with a sandbox tester when prompted; confirm IAP is “Cleared for Sale”.
+- If the purchase sheet won’t appear in TestFlight: ensure you’re signed in with a sandbox tester when prompted; confirm IAPs are “Cleared for Sale”.

 ## Economics (Pack Sizing)